UKCloud/documentation/articles/private-compute/prc-faq.md

 ### How much data can I store?

-A core benefit of Private Cloud for Compute is that it can scale to meet the most demanding compute requirements.
+A core benefit of Private Cloud is that it can scale to meet the most demanding compute requirements.

 ## Management